c3g/Template_Convertor/README.md

 ## Updating The App

-Each time the freezeman sample submission form changes, we need to update the app with the latest form.
+Each time the freezeman sample submission template changes, we need to update the app with the latest template.

-* Copy the form to ./config and rename it to `fms_sample_submission_template_[version].xlsx
+* Copy the template to ./config and rename it to `fms_sample_submission_template_[version].xlsx
-* Update the path to the form in `./common.py`
+* Update the path to the template in `./common.py`
 * Update the Converter version number to match freezeman, in `./version.py`
-* Make any changes required for the new form.
+* Make any code changes required for the new template.